-Two trials directly compared the efficacy of one long-acting opioid to another in chronic pain of non-cancer origin.
+Three trials directly compared the efficacy of one long-acting opioid to another in chronic pain of non-cancer origin (Tables 1.1 and 1.2, Evidence Table 1.1).
 One trial compared transdermal fentanyl to long-acting morphine twice a day.
-The other trial compared a once-daily morphine preparation to a twice-daily morphine preparation.
+Another trial compared a once-daily morphine preparation to a twice-daily morphine preparation.
+The third trial compared transdermal fentanyl to long-acting morphine twice a day in patients with chronic pancreatitis.
+Main results from these trials are summarized in Table 1.3.

-The study that compared transdermal fentanyl to long-acting morphine twice a day used a crossover design and compared transdermal fentanyl to long-acting morphine in a population of 256 heterogenous chronic pain patients with an average of 9 years pain duration .
+The study that compared transdermal fentanyl to long-acting morphine twice a day used a crossover design and compared transdermal fentanyl to long-acting morphine in a population of 256 heterogenous chronic pain patients with an average of 9 years pain duration 35.
 This study was rated poor-quality because of several major methodologic flaws (Evidence Table 1.1).
 The most important areas of concern were that neither patients nor investigators were blinded, and many of the trial participants were on one of the study drugs prior to entry.
 Blinding is particularly important in studies using subjective measures.
 This may have been an even greater factor in this trial, in which 76% of the enrollees were taking morphine prior to enrollment.
 Patients who had achieved better results with morphine were probably less likely to enroll.
 If subjects who were entered into the trial had responded poorly to morphine relative to other patients, they could have been favorably predisposed towards a new medication.
 Incomplete cross-tolerance could also have biased the results towards transdermal fentanyl simply because it was new.